exodrifter/website/content/notes/godot-one-shot-timer.md

 # How to I create a one-shot timer?

 > [!question]
-> How do I create a timer that doesn't repeat so I can wait a certain amount of time exactly once without creating a [[godot/api/timer|Timer]] node?
+> How do I create a timer that doesn't repeat so I can wait a certain amount of time exactly once without creating a `Timer` node?

 Use `SceneTree`'s `create_timer` method and use the `timeout` property of the newly-created `SceneTreeTimer`.